Speak Like a Child (album): The approach to the album

-The songs
+Music

 A different take of "Riot" was recorded originally by Miles Davis on his Nefertiti.
 Hancock, though, points out that the arranged version on Speak Like a Child is less riotous than Davis'.
 Moreover, even though it contains "an element of turmoil", it is there "more as an undercurrent than on the surface."
 Hancock first wrote the melody, then added the harmonies he wanted underneath.

 The title for "Speak Like a Child", the haunting title track that represents the summa of this concept album, came from Francis Wolff who designed much art for Blue Note, and it was suggested by the cover photograph taken by Bythewood.
-Hancock was so enthralled by it that he brought the photo to Wolff for use as the cover album.
+Hancock was so enthralled by it that he brought the photo to Wolff for use as the album cover.
 Wolff in turn was impressed by the naivety and innocence in it, so he promptly chose it as the cover.
 Miles Davis Quintet attempted to record the piece in January 1968, without producing a proper, finished take.

 "First Trip" was composed by bassist Ron Carter for his son, Ron Jr., who at the time was going to a nursery school where the good kids, the ones who behaved well, would come home on the first trip, and the bad ones on the second.
 Carter clearly wrote the tune one of the days that Ron Jr. behaved well.
 When Hancock first played the melody, he "didn't play it straight", but rather made changes to some phrases and tempos, so that it would result freer, getting away "from finite structural and chordal limitations."
 In Hancock's words, the piece has "the kind of progression that goes in and out of the traditional dividing lines."
 A different version of this number appeared on Joe Henderson' album Tetragon (1967) on which Carter performed.

 The tune "Toys", which displays contrasting dynamics, came out since Hancock was trying to write a piece "with the colors of a blues, but not the form," whilst "Goodbye to Childhood" should reflect a melancholic feeling, "that particular quality of sadness you feel at childhood being gone."

 The last track on the album is "The Sorcerer", written for Davis.
 It is also featured on the eponymous Sorcerer.
 Hancock titled it that way because, in a way, he thought of Miles as "a sorcerer.
 His whole attitude, the way he is, is kind of mysterious. [...]
 His music sounds like witchcraft.
 There are times I don't know where his music comes from.
 It doesn't sound like he's doing it; it sounds like it's coming from somewhere else."

 Track listing

-All compositions by Herbie Hancock, except as indicated.
+All compositions by Herbie Hancock, except "First Trip" composed by Ron Carter.